Static Background Removal in Vehicular Radar: Filtering in Azimuth-Elevation-Doppler Domain: Experiments

-We present the qualitative results of the static background removal algorithm in Fig.~\ref{fig:dop_agl_maps_exp} and Fig.~\ref{fig:rng_agl_maps_exp}.
-Our focus is on the plane of \SI{0}{\degree} elevation for the Doppler-azimuth angle image and range-azimuth angle image.
-Fig.~\ref{fig:dop_agl_maps_exp} shows the Doppler-azimuth angle image before and after the background removal.
-In Fig.~\ref{fig:dop_agl_maps_exp}(a), we observe that the Doppler components of the stationary background reflections span a range $[\SI{1.5}{m/s},\SI{3}{m/s}]$, forming a U-shaped relationship with the azimuth angle.
+In Fig.~\ref{fig:dop_agl_maps_exp}(a), we observe that the Doppler components of the stationary background reflections span a range \([\SI{1.5}{m/s}, \SI{3}{m/s}]\), forming a U-shaped relationship with the azimuth angle.
 Considering the vehicle's average speed (which exceeds \SI{4}{m/s}), the actual Doppler velocity for the stationary background should be a negative value calculated based on the azimuth angle and radar ego velocity.
-The measured Doppler velocity within the range of \SI{1.5}{m/s} to \SI{3}{m/s} indicates the presence of Doppler ambiguity (i.e $k \, \neq \, 0$).
-By utilizing our proposed 3D ego-motion estimation algorithm, the best $k$ value is estimated as 1, confirming our earlier assumption.
-In Fig.~\ref{fig:dop_agl_maps_exp}(b), we observe that after the background removal, the strong Doppler components for each azimuth angle are mostly filtered out, while the mainlobe from the moving bus and some sidelobe components from the background are still present.
+The measured Doppler velocity within the range of \SI{1.5}{m/s} to \SI{3}{m/s} indicates the presence of Doppler ambiguity (i.e., \(k \neq 0\)).
+By utilizing our proposed 3D ego-motion estimation algorithm, the best \(k\) value is estimated as 1, confirming our earlier assumption.
+In Fig.~\ref{fig:dop_agl_maps_exp}(b), we observe that after applying the background removal with the proposed algorithm, the strong Doppler components for each azimuth angle are mostly filtered out, while the mainlobe from the moving bus and some sidelobe components from the background are still present.
+The mean subtraction baseline is ineffective at removing static clutter when the radar is moving, as it only removes the zero Doppler frequency, as shown in Fig.~\ref{fig:dop_agl_maps_exp}(c).
+The PCA algorithm removes most of the components, which also affects the moving objects, as shown in Fig.~\ref{fig:dop_agl_maps_exp}(d).

 Furthermore, we assess the performance of the background removal algorithm on the range-azimuth angle image, as depicted in Fig.~\ref{fig:rng_agl_maps_exp}.
-In Fig.~\ref{fig:rng_agl_maps_exp}(a), we observe that the background components are efficiently removed, with the post-removal clutter amplitude below \SI{-10}{dB}, while the signal reflections from moving objects exhibit minimal change.
-This demonstrates the effectiveness of the static background removal algorithm in suppressing clutter and preserving the desired moving targets.
+In Fig.~\ref{fig:rng_agl_maps_exp}(a) and (b), we observe that the background components are efficiently removed with the proposed background removal algorithm, with the post-removal clutter amplitude below \SI{-10}{dB}, while the signal reflections from moving objects exhibit minimal change.
+In contrast, the mean subtraction shows little change to the whole image, and PCA's results are blurred significantly, as shown in Fig.~\ref{fig:rng_agl_maps_exp}(c) and (d).
+This demonstrates the effectiveness of the proposed algorithm in suppressing clutter and preserving the desired moving targets.